Jblake1/espresso-proj/README.md

 Project Setup steps after downloading the repo

-Download dependencies located in "requirements.txt"
+Download dependencies located in requirements.txt:

+pip install -r requirements.txt

 Create databases defined in the models file.
 Navigate to your project server folder in terminal and run: